Social Security Maximum Withholding UPDATED Through 2019

 How Self-Employment Tax Affects the Social Security Maximum

 If your only income is from self-employment, the social security maximum is still in effect.
 That is, the Social Security portion of your self-employment tax is capped at the maximum profit of the company, depending on the maximum for that year.
-For example, if you have only self-employment, and the net earnings on your Schedule C is $125,000 for 2017, you would only be taxed for self-employment tax on the 2017 maximum of $127,200.
+For example, if you have only self-employment, and the net earnings on your Schedule C are $135,000 for 2019, you would only be taxed for self-employment tax on the 2019 maximum of $132,900.